About Regeneration

 • Reduction of greenhouse gas emissions.
 Localized food often requires less packaging, processing, refrigeration, and transportation than the industrial food system, which can reduce global food emissions.
 Transportation of food between countries contributes to nearly 20 percent of global food emissions.
 However, food miles are not the only indicator of emissions impact.
 Imported food produced regeneratively may be a better choice than industrial local food.

 • Support for local economies.
-Purchasing locally grown foods allows money to stay close to home and and reinvest within the community.
+Purchasing locally grown foods allows money to stay close to home and be reinvested within the community.
 Localization also supports local job creation and higher annual revenues for small farms.

 • Strengthening of social ties and civic engagement.
 Local food systems create a wide range of social, educational, and civic impacts.
 Interactions between local farmers and consumers through farmers’ markets, food cooperatives, or direct marketing can strengthen community bonds.